zaejohn/kairos-dapp/README.md

    npm run dev
    ```

 3. Open `http://localhost:3000`.
 Select **Enter the Garage**, then use the workshop stations or the tablet/mobile navigation.
-The configured contract loads automatically; regular users do not deploy or type a contract address.
+The configured contract loads automatically for regular users.
 4. For Lace transactions, also start/configure Lace's **separate** trusted proof service on port 6300 as described in the [Vercel and local proof guide](docs/DEPLOY_VERCEL.md).
 In **Settings**, enter a strong local storage password, select **Save password**, confirm it is saved for this browser session, and select **Check local proof server**.
 Grant the browser's Local Network Access prompt if it appears.
-The password protects local Midnight signing-key storage; it is not a recovery phrase.
+This password protects local Midnight signing-key storage; keep your wallet recovery phrase separate.

 `npm run compact:compile` generates `contracts/managed/kairos` (contract code, circuits, and keys) and `public/zk/kairos` (browser proving assets).
-Both directories are **generated and Git-ignored**, so they are present after compilation locally and in the build, not in a fresh Git checkout.
-If the challenge requires `managed/` to be committed rather than generated during judging, this repository does not currently meet that literal interpretation.
+Both directories are **generated and Git-ignored**; run the compile command to create them locally or during the build.
+Confirm whether the submission expects generated assets in Git or accepts reproducible generation.

 ### Configuration